 Sajet said two other women fleeing with her died of exhaustion while attempting to make the journey.

 The spokesman for the Joint Military Command, Brig.
 Gen. Yahya Rasool, said troops recaptured six villages located a few kilometers from the urban areas of Tal Afar.
 He said militants deployed suicide car bombers, road side bombs and mortars to slow down the advancing troops.

 Citing intelligence, Rasool estimated the number of IS militants inside the town at around 2,000 fighters.

 U.S.-backed Iraqi forces drove IS from Mosul last month after a grueling, nine-month campaign to retake the country's second largest city.
 U.S.-allied forces are currently battling IS in the Syrian city of Raqqa, the extremists' de facto capital.

 Dillon said most of the territory retaken in the operation has been in the Kisik junction area to the east of the town.

 Tal Afar, about 150 kilometers (93 miles) east of the Syrian border, is in one of the last pockets of IS-held territory in Iraq.

 Some 49,000 people have fled the Tal Afar district since April, according to the United Nations, sparking concern the displaced will exacerbate the humanitarian crisis that erupted during the Mosul operation.
 Nearly a million people remain displaced by the campaign to retake Mosul.

-Associated Press writer Sinan Salaheddin contributed to this report.
+Associated Press writer Sinan Salaheddin in Baghdad contributed to this report.